 - It Bolsters Efficiency: Let’s think about the individual employee for the moment.
 Let’s say they’ve been on a course and learned something new.
 As it stands, they are the only one to benefit at present.
 However, if that employee’s learning is shared with others, and accessible to others, through facilitated communication, then every facet of the organization stands to benefit from it.
 If ever there was an argument for a central hub of knowledge, learning, performance, and development, then it’s this!
 Every single investment in L&D has exponential power.
 What’s more, when a collaborative approach is taken, then the knowledge of the individual learner becomes the knowledge of the business, and isn’t simply lost, should that particular employee move on.

 It is Vital to Promote Cross-Departmental Collaboration

-It also means that everyone, and every department, needs to be accountable for L&D and its success across the organisation.
-Effectiveness needs to be measured by individual, team, department and the whole organisation.
+It also means that everyone, and every department, needs to be accountable for L&D and its success across the organization.
+Effectiveness needs to be measured by individual, team, department, and the whole organization.